 - Adopt a specific spot to visit often or throughout the seasons

-- Try leaf identification (you can take along our free printable activity kit!)
+- Try leaf identification (you can take along our free printable leaf activity kit!)

-- Gather nature collections to use for art or play projects at home
+- Gather and observe your surroundings with a DIY nature explorer’s kit to use for art or play projects at home

 - Listen for animal sounds and start a list